Meeds-io/whitepaper/en/0-intro.md

 The first DAOs flatten the hierarchies and open ownership.
 The WoM pursues this logic by reinventing rather than suppressing the employer/employee relationship.
 It introduces a transparent, objective and decentralized reward paradigm, that would sustainably align the employer and the employee interests.

-Finally, the Work Metaverse bridges the gap between corporations and the DAOs.
+Finally, the WoM bridges the gap between corporations and the DAOs.
 On one hand, it introduces traditional corporations into the decentralized world through an easy to apply engagement rewarding paradigm, complementing their compensation systems.
 On the other hand, it proposes sustainable ways to operate and create value for DAOs.
 Ultimately, the WoM could be among the first mainstream applications to democratize the use of the blockchain for every company and every employee – including non-digital ones.

 As with any decentralized venture, the WoM proposal gains in value exponentially as more people use it.
 For that reason, founders took great care to encourage long term interest and avoid monopolizing the WoM benefits, whether short term or long term.
 It is an open paradigm, still to be built, and open to active creative participation from everyone.